IntersectMBO/plutus/docs/raml/README.md

   evaluation steps and the heap space used.
-RAML also includes a `tick` function which can be used to tell the evaluator that some quantity of a user-defined resource (for example, bytes transmitted along some channel) and the evaluator will also print the total amount of resources consumed by `tick`.
+RAML also includes a `tick` function which can be used to tell the evaluator that some quantity of a user-defined resource (for example, bytes transmitted along some channel) has been consumed, and the evaluator will also print the total amount of resources consumed by `tick`.

 * An analyser which performs static type analysis of RAML programs and reports resource usage.
 The analyser can infer upper (worst-case)